 Are log burners dangerous to health?

-Burning kiln-dried wood with less than 20% moisture, typically emits around half of the PM when compared to wet wood, so make sure you buy your firewood from a reputable, trusted supplier, and buy a moisture meter if you have any doubts.
+- Only burn properly kiln-dried hardwood with less than 20% moisture.
+Dry wood typically emits around half of the PM when compared to wet wood, so make sure you buy your firewood from a reputable, trusted supplier, and buy a moisture meter if you have any doubts.

 What do the DEFRA changes mean for log burner owners?

-If your appliance is not exempt and you live in a Smoke Controlled Area, you'll need to switch to a 'smokeless fuel' like our Broken British Briquettes.
+- If your appliance is not exempt and you live in a Smoke Controlled Area, you'll need to switch to a 'smokeless fuel'

 Since May 2021, wet wood can't be sold in quantities smaller than 2 cubic metres.